scinta2/CSC213.SP25/lab2/README.md

 CMD ["/bin/bash"]
 ```

 Which keeps it running.
 Like a server.
-However, you can have a container that runs, performs a task, and once it completes it starts.
-For example - run:
+However, you can have a container that runs, performs a task, and once it completes it stops.
+For example - run from the command line:

 ```bash
 docker run hello-world
 ```

 All it does is print out a message.
 So - you will need to create a container that does this!
-Here is your assignment:
-Below is a **sample assignment** you can give to students.
-It provides them with a **partial Dockerfile template** for an OpenJDK-based image, and asks them to fill in the missing Dockerfile instructions to copy and compile their Java program—and to provide proof that it runs successfully.

 ---

-## Assignment: Build and Run a Simple Java Program in a Docker Container
+## Lab Assignment: Build and Run a Simple Java Program in a Docker Container

 ### Objectives